nezaj/web-bitelog/src/data/notes.md

+### 5/30/2021

+This week was an improvement over last week.
+Averaged 2345cals, 3x lifting, 2x BJJ/Jduo/Running.
+My calories were still over my target, but overall I felt much more stable this week.

+I had two red days due to social events.
+I still need to be better about that.
+One difference this week is that I didn't try as hard to "make up" for my excess eating.
+This made me feel more stable throughout the week and gave me good energy for my workouts.

+This was also the first week I lifted 3x in awhile.
+Made me realize I need to get back on the daily lifting.
+Although it's been nice to focus on BJJ/Judo, I've seen lots of skill improvements, I think I want to go back to focusing more on physique.
+For this week Stopa and I are gonna be focusing on YC interview so will not start daily workouts yet, but will keep this in mind.

+For next week will shoot to keep calories below 2100 average.
+I also want at least 5 green days again.
+Let's do this!

 ### 5/26/2021

 Last week was ruff as well.
 Averaged 2570cals, 2x of BJJ+Judo+Lifting, 1x Running.
 Was still recovering a bit for sickness and back to 100% on Wednesday.
 We had people over on Tuesday which lead to major overage and then I just let myself go on the weekend.
 I had two weigh-ins at 150.2 and 151.2 -- so weight is drifting up again!!